-The developed areas potentially affected by the corridors would be the Upper McHenry Avenue planned industrial development and the shared sphere of influence between the cities of Modesto and Riverbank.
+The developed areas potentially affected by the corridors would be the rural residential neighborhoods anchored by Crawford Rd. and Chennault Dr. near the western end of the study area, the Upper McHenry Avenue planned industrial development and the shared sphere of influence between the cities of Modesto and Riverbank.
 The Upper McHenry Avenue area is developed with a variety of light industrial and commercial uses centered along its intersections with Kiernan Avenue and Pelandale Avenue.
 The sphere of influence boundary between Modesto and Riverbank straddles a new regional shopping center (the Crossroads Center) in Riverbank to the north and the city of Modesto's Roselle-Claribel Comprehensive Planning District to the south.
+The study area corridor adjusted at it's western end to avoid the Crawford/Chennault neighborhood.